frstrtr/portoapi/docs/CONFIGURATION_GUIDE.md

 ```

 **Replace placeholders:**

 - `your_mainnet_ip`: IP address of your mainnet TRON node
 - `your_testnet_ip`: IP address of your testnet TRON node

 **If you don't have local nodes:**

 - Set `TRON_LOCAL_NODE_ENABLED=false`
 - The system will use remote APIs automatically

+#### Dynamic BANDWIDTH Yield

+The service attempts to read chain parameters (totalNetLimit/totalNetWeight) from your node to compute the current BANDWIDTH units per 1 TRX automatically.
+If these parameters are unavailable, it falls back to the environment estimate `BANDWIDTH_UNITS_PER_TRX_ESTIMATE`.

 ### 🔐 Gas Station Configuration

 The Gas Station manages TRX for activating new addresses and delegating resources.

 #### Single Wallet Mode (Recommended)

 ```env
 GAS_STATION_TYPE=single
 GAS_WALLET_PRIVATE_KEY=your_private_key_64_characters_hex